macsx82/VariantCalling-snakemake/README.md

 This pipeline is designed to perform Variant calling on WGS data, starting from preprocessed fastq files.
 A pipeline to perform the necessary preprocessing steps is available [here](https://gitlab.burlo.trieste.it/max/SeqPreproc-snakemake/-/tree/main)

-The pipeline can be executed in different modes:

-- BATCH
-- JOINT_CALL
-- JOINT_CALL_UPDATE

-**BATCH mode** is meant to be used to run the pipeline splitting the samples in different batches and will process each sample separately from alignment to HaplotypeCaller rules.
- **On new samples, this is the running mode that has to be used to generate the initial variant call data for each sample.**

-**JOINT_CALL mode** represents the second step, where we collect all gVCF and perform :

-- joint variant calling
-- VQSR filtering
-- variant annotation

-**JOINT_CALL_UPDATE** mode is meant to be used to add new samples to an existing callset, **after performing a BATCH mode run**, using the 'ImportDB' update mode and performing :

-- joint variant calling
-- VQSR filtering
-- variant annotation

 ---